Genre focus area: recount writing and character descriptions

 - To listen to others in a group.

 - To ask questions of others speaking.

 Children are grouped depending on the specific strategies they need to learn in order to be successful readers.

 This term children are learning:

 - What to do when they get to a word they don't know how to read.

-- How to locate information in a text.
+- How to use keywords to locate information in a text.

 - To use evidence in the text to make predictions.